OpenFLUID/openfluid-community-docs/src/docs/common/codestyle.md

 ### Indentation and statement blocks

 * The indentation is done using two spaces '  '.
 The use of tabs should be avoided.
-* The blocks of statements should be indented (functions, methods, loops, conditions, ...)
+* The blocks of statements must be indented (functions, methods, loops, conditions, ...)
 * In curly bracket programming languages (such as C++), the opening and closing brackets should be alone on a line.
 The indentation will begin just after the opening bracket and stop just before the closing bracket.
+* In case of empty blocks
+    * in header files (e.g. `*.hpp`), the block can be written on a single line using the `{ }` form just below the function or method declaration
+    * in implementation files (e.g. `*cpp`), the block must be written on multiple lines
+* Wherever possible, avoid using single line instruction without brackets under loops and conditions

 ```cpp